 The textbooks that introduce students to economics address the larger role of economics as a discipline that is relevant to society and every member of society, rather than educating solely those who aspire to pursue careers as professional economists.
 A leading economic researcher specializing in tracking the number of undergraduate students majoring in economics, estimates that though 2% of college graduates major in economics, some 40% of all undergraduates take at least one economics course.(Siegfried, 2012) Some 55% of respondents to a survey of college graduates’—general majors, i.e., not economics and not business—behavior and experience in labor markets and personal finance reported that they took at least one economics course.
-(Allgood, et al, 2012) Considering the scoring bias following from the strong probability that a survey about economics issues by economists is more likely to appeal to individuals who have an interest in economics and took an economics course as an undergraduate, than to those who have less or no interest in economics and therefore did not take an economics class, the survey finding that 55% of grads took an economics class is consistent with and reinforces the 40% figures of all college graduates taking an economics course advanced by Professor Siegfried.
+(Allgood, et al., 2012) Considering the scoring bias following from the strong probability that a survey about economics issues by economists is more likely to appeal to individuals who have an interest in economics and took an economics course as an undergraduate, than to those who have less or no interest in economics and therefore did not take an economics class, the survey finding that 55% of grads took an economics class is consistent with and reinforces the 40% figures of all college graduates taking an economics course advanced by Professor Siegfried.

 HOW THE REAL ESTATE WORLD WORKS